Anthophora bimaculata

-Anthophora bimaculata (also called green-eyed flower bee) is a species of bees.
+Anthophora bimaculata (also called green-eyed flower bee) is a species of bee.

 Description

-They are 8-9 mm long.
+Anthophora bimaculata are 8–9 mm long.
 The male has narrow light tergite bandages, yellow face and normally hairy middle legs clearly visible in the field.
 The females are Clypeus yellow, but at the base with 2 large black spots, tergite 4 and 5 gray-yellow tomentose hairs, tergias with light hair ties in the field clearly recognizable.
 Both genders have olive green complex eyes and one very high, clearly perceptible flight sound.
-Habitat is important for identification.
+Knowing the habitat of a specimen is important for identifying A. bimaculata.

 Range

-In North Africa from Morocco to Libya; a report by FRIESE (1915) from Eritrea is questionable.
-From Portugal through southern, central and eastern Europe, Ukraine and southern Russia to eastern Siberia (Central Baikal) and across Asia Minor and the Caucasus to Iran and Kyrgyzstan; north to Central England (allegedly also recently detected in Ireland), Denmark, Latvia, Kirov; south to Sicily (also on Corsica, no evidence from Sardinia), Albania, Bulgaria (no evidence from Greece, Israel and Iran).
+A. bimaculata have been spotted in North Africa from Morocco to Libya; a report by FRIESE (1915) from Eritrea is questionable.
+They also live from Portugal through southern, central and eastern Europe, Ukraine and southern Russia to eastern Siberia (Central Baikal) and across Asia Minor and the Caucasus to Iran and Kyrgyzstan; north to Central England (allegedly also recently detected in Ireland), Denmark, Latvia, Kirov; south to Sicily (also on Corsica, no evidence from Sardinia), Albania, Bulgaria (no evidence from Greece, Israel and Iran).

-In central Europe in all regions in suitable habitats.
+A. Bimaculata live in central Europe in all regions in suitable habitats.
 Generally rare.
 In Germany from all federal states with the exception of Schleswig-Holstein up-to-date everywhere.
 Reported from all federal states in Austria with the exception of Salzburg, Tyrol and Vorarlberg.
 In Switzerland currently from Graubünden and Valais, historically from Lake Geneva, Lake Thun and Lake Biel as well as Ticino, Mesox and Domleschg.

 Habitat

-In sandy areas in lower locations: inland dunes and fields of drifting sand, sand pits, sandy embankments and ruderal places, forest edges and forest clearings.
-Nests on vegetation-free, flat surfaces or in small trailing edges.
-Nests only in fine and medium sands (drifting sand, weathered sand).
+A. bimaculata nests in sandy areas of lower locations: inland dunes and fields of drifting sand, sand pits, sandy embankments, ruderal areas, forest edges, and forest clearings.
+They nest on vegetation-free, flat surfaces or in small trailing edges.
+They nest only in fine and medium sands (such as drifting sand and weathered sand).